二叉树的递归-层序遍历

 The variable i

-keeps track of the current position of the node cur
+keeps track of the position of the node cur

 in the current level.
 In most algorithm problems, you won't need this variable, so you can use the following approach instead: